Digital Marketing – Website activity objectives

 - Improve Customer lifetime value – A loyal customer will yield accumulative value over time (months and years).
 Therefore, measuring a customer’s lifetime value will enable you to identify what that value is, as well as how to increase it.

 - Improve number of social media likes and shares – A substantial part of your brand’s digital marketing strategy should include frequent posts on social media.
-Likes and shares are your target audience’s way of showing you they’re paying attention.
+Likes and shares are your target audience’s way of showing they’re paying attention.
 This is a useful customer engagement metric.
-The more likes and shares the more your customers are engaged.
+The more likes and shares, the more engaged your customers are.

 - Increase social media followers – Social media engagement affects brand awareness, sales, and search engine rankings due to the positive signals it sends.
 Therefore, it is becoming increasingly important to improve social media followers.

-- Improve social engagement metrics – Customer engagement is a vital part of a successful digital marketing strategy.
-Therefore, although likes and shares are important, engaging with your brand by commenting on stories and participating in online discussions is a positive signal.
-In the digital age, consumers like a brand when they engage with the brand.
+- Improve social engagement metrics – Customer engagement is an important part of the successful digital marketing strategy.
+Although likes and shares are important, engaging with your brand by commenting on stories and participating in online discussions is more valuable.
+In the digital age, consumers approve of a brand when the brand engages with them.

 Digital Marketing – Brand reputation objectives